xinabox/arduino-PB04/README.md

 <img src="extras/PB04.png" width="300" align="right">
 Library for PB04: Smart Battery Module

-This module can be purchased on [Xinabox CC](https://xinabox.cc/modules/power/PB04/).
+This module can be purchased on [Xinabox CC](https://xinabox.cc/PB04/).

 ## About the PB04
 The PB04 makes use of the INA199A2DCKR current sensor and Max11647 Analog to Digital Converter.
-These two low-cost precision sensors allow user to accurately measure power useage, instantaneous usage and total power used over the period.
+These two low-cost precision sensors allow user to accurately measure power usage, instantaneous usage and total power used over the period.

-More information regarding these sensors can in thier respective datasheets:
+More information regarding these sensors can be found in thier respective datasheets:

 INA199A2DCKR [datasheet](http://www.ti.com/lit/ds/symlink/ina199.pdf)